wotakumoe/wotaku/glossary/manga.md

 ## Technical Terms

+### Halftone & Screentone
+In general printing, halftones refer to the technique of using different sized dots to create the illusion of shades and tones.
+This is achieved by breaking down an image into tiny black and white dots of varying densities.
+Screentone is by the artist to create different types of shades in art.

 ### Moiré / Moire
-[Moiré](https://en.wikipedia.org/wiki/Moir%C3%A9_pattern) is the creation of a new pattern by overlapping two patterns / [halftone](https://en.wikipedia.org/wiki/Halftone).
+[Moiré](https://en.wikipedia.org/wiki/Moir%C3%A9_pattern) is the creation of a new pattern by overlapping two patterns / halftone / screentone.
 It can occur due to several factors:

 ![](/glossary/manga/pattern.png)